 (6) If requested to do so by the person for whom the electrical installing work is carried out, a person authorised under subregulation (5) is to produce his or her authority to complete the electrical safety certificate.

-(7) A person commits an offence if the person delivers an electrical safety certificate that is false or misleading.
+(7) A person commits an offence if the person delivers an electrical safety certificate that the person knows, or ought reasonably to know, is false or misleading.

 (8) A person commits an offence if the person delivers an electrical safety certificate in respect of electrical installing work that —